GravityPDF/gravity-pdf-documentation/docs/v6/users/adjust-size-of-header-footer-images.md

 description: ""
 ---

 Gravity PDF automatically restricts the height of images in headers/footers to prevent them taking up a large portion of a page.
+This is a good thing, as headers/footers with too large a height can cause display problems.

+If you trying to add content to the header/footer that really should be in the document body, [there is a better way to handle this](add-custom-content.md).

+If you **would like the image to extend the full width of the header/footer** we recommend creating a long and thin image.
+The exact dimensions will be Paper Size specific, but for the common sizes use:

+* A4 (Portrait): 1076 x 140px
+* A4 (Landscape): 1570 x 140px
+* Letter (Portrait): 1110 x 140px
+* Letter (Landscape): 1470 x 140px

-You can override this behaviour by including a style attribute in your `img` HTML markup with the `max-height` property.
+If you really want to make the image taller in the header/footer, you can override the default behaviour by including a style attribute in your `img` HTML markup.
 Follow these steps to make the adjustment:

 1. Go to [PDF List Page](managing-pdfs.md) and edit the PDF you want to adjust.
 Scroll down until you locate the _Template_ section.